-IT professionals within the information protection field who need to meet government mandated requirements for information assurance (IA) training certification are on a tight deadline, which will be explained in this article.
-IT professionals looking to expand their information security knowledge to qualify for more lucrative government jobs handling IA would benefit from specialized training as well, for a few reasons.
+Cybersecurity professions who need to meet government mandated requirements for information assurance (IA) training certification are on a tight deadline.
+IT professionals looking to expand their information security knowledge to qualify for more lucrative government jobs would benefit from specialized training as well.

 Over the next decade, certified information systems managers will experience more job opportunities, greater job security and higher earnings, according to the Bureau of Labor Statistics (BLS).
 Plus, certified information systems managers can command salaries about 10 to 15% higher than noncertified individuals in comparable roles.
 Contributing factors to the increased need will be from technology growth, competition and greed.